honeybhagya/sensor-data-api/README.md

 Pagination:

-The controller currently lacks pagination and sorting capabilities.
+The controller currently lacks pagination.
 As the volume of data grows, pagination becomes crucial for efficiently retrieving data in manageable chunks.